 The azimuthal interference between different helicity components, which in principle could provide an additional handle via an angular asymmetry in the decay plane, is also unavailable here.
 Because the full amplitude is proportional to the normal vector $\mathbf{n} \equiv \mathbf{p}_{+} \times \mathbf{p}_{-}$, all angular information is already encoded in $\mathbf{n}$, and no independent azimuthal degree of freedom survives after the polarization sum; the azimuthal structure collapses entirely into the Dalitz dynamics.
 Finally, the left-right asymmetry of the Dalitz density under $s_{+0} \leftrightarrow s_{-0}$, which reflects the interference between the $\rho^{+}\pi^{-}$ and $\rho^{-}\pi^{+}$ channels modulated by the direct term, is in principle nonzero when $g_{\phi3\pi} \neq 0$, but its magnitude is too small to be discriminated at the level of the present framework.
 These considerations collectively suggest that isolating the direct contribution requires an amplitude-level fit directly to the efficiency-corrected Dalitz-bin data, rather than any single projected observable.

-The numerical results can be summarized as follows.
-The global Dalitz pattern is dominated by the $\rho\pi$ mechanism, while the direct term is small but remains phenomenologically relevant through interference.
-The neutral channel exhibits a localized deformation due to $\rho^0$-$\omega$ mixing.
-Within this framework, the computed on-shell Omn\`es factor is numerically significant, indicating that $\pi\pi$ rescattering provides a nontrivial enhancement in the resonant channel.
+The overall numerical picture may therefore be summarized as follows.
+The global Dalitz pattern is dominated by the $\rho\pi$ mechanism; the direct term remains small but phenomenologically relevant through interference; and the neutral channel carries a localized deformation from $\rho^0$-$\omega$ mixing.
+Within this framework, the complex Omnès factor provides a nontrivial final-state-interaction dressing of both the resonant and direct mechanisms.
 At the same time, the present results also make explicit their own limit of validity.
-The moderate $\sim5\%$ overshoot of the width and the visible tension in the $y$ projection show that a constant on-shell Omn\`es factor is not sufficient for a precision description of the full Dalitz structure.
-The present framework should therefore be regarded as an intermediate phenomenological step: it captures an important rescattering effect in a transparent form, but it does not eliminate the need for a fully $s$-dependent treatment and a data-level fit.
+The remaining tension in the projected Dalitz distributions indicates that the minimal single-channel FSI implementation and the restricted fit strategy are insufficient to precisely describe the full Dalitz structure.
+The present framework should therefore be understood as an intermediate phenomenological step: it captures an important rescattering effect in a transparent form, but it does not eliminate the need for a complete dispersive treatment and a data-level fit.

-The combined dataset from the KLOE and KLOE-2 experiments, comprising approximately $2.4 \times 10^{10}$ $\phi$ events \cite{DeDeo:2019jup}, enables highly precise measurements of individual process intensities in the Dalitz plot.
-Notably, the KLOE analysis was initially based on early datasets from the start of DA$\Phi$NE operations, making the current combined statistics roughly 500 times larger than the original sample.

-Further high-energy $e^+e^-$ collider experiments, such as BESIII, Belle-II, and the upcoming Super Tau-Charm Facility (STCF), are poised to provide large-statistics datasets for complementary studies of $\phi\to 3\pi$ in $J/\psi\to\phi X$.
-These facilities also enable detailed studies of $J/\psi\to 3\pi$ decays.
-Additionally, antiproton beam experiments offer a valuable platform for investigating direct $3\pi$ decays.
-For example, an early CERN PS experiment examined the reaction $\bar{p}p\to\pi^+\pi^-\pi^0$ from the $^{1}$S$_0$ and $^{3}$S$_1$ initial states \cite{foster}.
-Double $\phi$ production in $\bar{p}p$ reactions, such as that studied by E104 \cite{E104} at J-PARC, will also yield new datasets for $\phi\to 3\pi$ decays.